 Living another’s life, but still someone similar to us, can be as restorative as living a stranger’s.
 As, I believe, being in another’s skin helps us understand their narrative and their world.
-So in this particular example, reading queer characters is a widespread experience, especially in a market that completely desaturates our stories and outsources them to someone else.
+So in this particular example, reading queer characters is a widespread experience, especially in a market that completely desaturates and outsources our stories.

 Queerness doesn’t just flow naturally in SFF, it needs to be stated, and that is why I still do find myself more intrigued by a synopsis that mentions this, and will more happily pick up a book where I can read naturally-flowing queer captains blasting asteroids during an epic space battle.

 This doesn’t mean I will automatically pick any book with a queer protagonist.

 My least read genre is contemporary, because I know it’s a genre I am not particularly fond of, and a character’s queer identity may not be enough to make me pick it up if the synopsis doesn’t interest me.
 But if you give me two identical synopses with the character’s identity as a distinction, I am not ashamed to say am which I’m more likely to choose.